cirosantilli/cirosantilli.github.io/x86-paging.md

 ### Page table entries

-A page table is... a table of pages table entries!
+A page table is... a table of page table entries!

 The exact format of table entries is fixed *by the hardware*.